ctabin/libzippp/README.md

   libzippp/lib/zlib-1.2.11
   libzippp/lib/libzip-1.8.0
   ```
-2. Apply the modifications described in libzippp/lib/libzip-1.8.0-windows.patch.

-3. Execute the *compile.bat* (simply double-click on it).
+2. Execute the *compile.bat* (simply double-click on it).
 The compilation should
   go without error.

-4. You'll have a *dist* folder containing the *release* and *debug* folders
+3. You'll have a *dist* folder containing the *release* and *debug* folders
   where you can now execute the libzippp tests.

-5. You can either use *libzippp.dll* and *libzippp.lib* to link dynamically the
+4. You can either use *libzippp.dll* and *libzippp.lib* to link dynamically the
   library or simply use *libzippp_static.lib* to link it statically.
 Unless you
   also link zlib and libzippp statically, you'll need the dll packaged with
   your executable.